We moms spend much of our lives in the car. We run errands. We take kids to school, to soccer, to piano, to swim lessons, and on. And on.

 What all this time on the road means is that our car has to function as a home on wheels.

-These car survival kits are designed to keep little ones happily occupied (and not killing each other) on short errands and long drives - and to ensure you're prepared for whatever little surprises life on the road happens to throw your way.
+These 8 car survival kits are designed to keep little ones happily occupied on short errands and long drives - and to ensure you're prepared for whatever little surprises life on the road throws your way.

-I know: This these car survival kits look like a lot of stuff to stuff into your home on wheels.
-But it's not - if you package it right.
+I know: This looks like a lot of stuff to stuff into your home on wheels.
+But it's really not - if you package it right.

 Also, depending on your kids' ages and hobbies, you probably won't need all of it.